-- a) The standard clock frequency value from the processing unit Manufacturer's specification sheet (if overclocking or enhanced modes are not used in the run). - b) The maximum "turbo", "HPC" or other enhanced mode frequency value. - c) The maximum overclocked frequency value.
+i) The standard or base clock frequency value from the Processing Unit Manufacturer's specification (if overclocking or enhanced modes are not used in the run).

-NCU = Number of processing unit cores used for the run.
+- ii) The maximum "turbo", "HPC" or other enhanced mode frequency value. - ii) The maximum overclocked frequency value. - NCU = Number of Processing Unit cores used for the solver run.
+The effects of multi-threading, where simultaneous threads run on the same physical core will be ignored.

 NSS = Number of solver wall clock seconds elapsed during the run.
-The message passing time during calculation must be included.
+Message passing time during calculation must also be included.

-All information required for auditing should be present in the output from the run including the CCF value.
+All information required for auditing of this calculation must be present in the output from the run including the CCF value.